dan-in-it/noxappbot/README.md

 -   **DM-Based Questionnaire:** The bot interacts with applicants through direct messages to ask a series of predefined questions.
 -   **Private Application Channels:** Each application automatically generates a new, private text channel.
 -   **Secure Review Process:** The application channel is only accessible to the applicant and designated roles (e.g., officers), ensuring privacy.
--   **Easy Configuration:** Bot settings, such as the token and channel category, are managed through a simple `config.json` file.
+-   **Easy Configuration:** Bot settings, such as the token and channel category, are managed through environment variables in a `.env` file.
 -   **Administrator Command:** A command for server administrators to post the initial application message.

 ## Prerequisites